harrySentinel/ai-finance-platform/README.md

-# 💸 FinScope - AI-Powered Financial Management Platform
+# 💸 Finsight Ai - AI-Powered Financial Management Platform

-FinScope is an AI-driven financial management platform designed to help users **track, analyze, and optimize their spending** through a secure, modern, and seamless experience.
+Finsight AI is an AI-driven financial management platform designed to help users **track, analyze, and optimize their spending** through a secure, modern, and seamless experience.

 ---